 As we got closer to the glacier the trees started getting sparse and suddenly we were staring at the Knik Glacier!
 The Knik Glacier, located on the northern edge of the Chugach Mountains, is over 28 miles long and 5 miles across, making it one of Southcentral Alaska’s greatest rivers of ice.
 We parked and Shane and Brian cooked up a feast for us as we enjoyed the views.
 Then we headed back on different routes and everyone had chances to drive and be really as daring as they wanted.

-One of my favorite perks of the tour was that Brian and Shane took video and pictures during the whole trip and then send them to you to download for free.
+One of my favorite perks of the tour was that Brian and Shane took videos and pictures during the whole trip and then sent them to you to download for free.
 This ensures you can be safe and enjoy the ride while someone else worries about capturing your adventurous feats!

 How to Book This Anchorage Day Trip

 Another option to see Knick Glacier:

 From Anchorage: Glacier and Wildlife Full-Day Tour

 What to Take: They provide food and water, but bring a snack as it’s a long 8-hour day!
 Bring gear that you don’t care about getting dirty or wet!
 If you don’t have any, then check with them prior to the tour as they often can bring extra.
 Layers are of course a great idea.
 And if you have this kind of rain boots bring them!

 How to Get There: No car is necessary for this adventure day trip from Anchorage either!
 49th State Motors will pick you up from Anchorage and shuttle you to the trail and back.